 1.5.
 Who From DotActiv Is Present At The Scoping Meeting?

-You can expect a senior IT support technician, who is your main point of contact during integration.
+You can expect a senior IT support technician, to be present who will be your main point of contact during the integration process.

 DotActiv includes other authorised IT technicians if and when needed.